rx-angular/rx-angular/libs/template/docs/api/let-directive.md

 ## Testing

+### Handling the scheduling issue

-By default the directive uses the [`normal`]() concurrent strategy which render the view using a scheduling mechanism.
-This behavior leads to unexpected results when testing the view, that's why we recommend to test your templates using the [`native`]() strategy.
-This is configurable using the following provider.
+By default `*rxLet` uses the normal concurrent strategy which renders the view using a scheduling mechanism.
+This behavior leads to unexpected results in a test environnement, that's why we recommend to test your templates using the native strategy.
+This is configurable with the following provider.

 ```ts
 export const RX_ANGULAR_TEST_PROVIDER: StaticProvider = {